jn-programutveckling/project-model/network-diagram.md

 # Network diagram

-This file shows a simplified [network diagram](https://project-management.info/project-schedule-network-diagram/) in table form.
-Each row is tied to one issue.
-The network diagram is for figuring out the best order to work on issues, taking into account priority and dependent issues.
-Since I use a time-fixed release schedule, the milestones that typically exists in network diagrams don't exist in this.

 | Issue | Name             | Priority[^1] | Dependent upon |
 | ----: | ---------------- | -----------: | -------------: |
 |     4 | Initial planning |            4 |                |